p4wlppmipb/OPTIMAL-IPB/README.md

 # OPTIMAL-IPB

 OPTIMAL-IPB (Oil Palm Trees Identification based on Machine Learning – IPB University) is an open access plugin in Quantum GIS software used to detect oil palm trees canopy on high-resolution satellite images.
-This plugin was developed based on deep learning models on Retinanet architecture implemented on the repository by [Fizyr](https://github.com/fizyr/keras-retinanet).
+This plugin was developed based on deep learning models on Retinanet architecture implemented on the repository by Fizyr.
 Some modifications were applied to enhance the model’s accuracy in detecting oil palm trees canopy as small objects.
-OPTIMAL-IPB was built by researchers from the [Center for Regional System, Analysis, Planning and Development (P4W/CRESTPENT)](https://p4w.ipb.ac.id), IPB University, Indonesia.
-It was based on research funded by the [Indonesia Endowment Fund for Education (LPDP)](https://lpdp.kemenkeu.go.id) – the Ministry of Finance.
+OPTIMAL_IPB was built by researchers from the [Center for Regional System, Analysis, Planning and Development (P4W/CRESTPENT)](https://p4w.ipb.ac.id), IPB University, Indonesia.
+It was based on research funded by RISPRO program held by the [Indonesia Endowment Fund for Education (LPDP)](https://lpdp.kemenkeu.go.id) – the Ministry of Finance.

 ## Installation Steps

+:warning: This plugin was developed in the python 3.7 environment contained in QGIS version 3.10 A Coruña.
+And works with keras version 2.4 and tensorflow version 2.3.0.

 ### 1. Package Required